Ruby

 [bundle exec] executes the command, making all gems specified in the Gemfile(5) available to require in Ruby programs.

 bundle exec makes sure that everything that runs and is required is using the right gems in the version specified by your project's Gemfile and Gemfile.lock respectively.
+That sounds great!

 meet bundle binstubs

 Binstubs are scripts that wrap around executables.
 Bundler creates a small Ruby file (a binstub) that loads Bundler, runs the command, and puts it into bin/.
-Binstubs are a shortcut-or alternative- to always using bundle exec.
+Binstubs are a shortcut - or alternative - to always using bundle exec.
 This gives you a file that can be run directly, and one that will always run the correct gem version used by the application.

 Instead of prefixing everything with bundle exec all the time, you can alternatively make sure you run any commands by invoking its binstub.
 They are not generated by default, though Rails comes with a bunch of predefined binstubs out of the box.